 Recording format – 96k/24 Wav and up.
 This will give you the most flexibility when editing and mangling the sound.

 Portability – Make sure the recorder feels comfortable as you’ll be lugging this thing around a lot.
-You also want to make sure it easy to setup.
+You also want to make sure it easy to set up and operate

-Nothing sucks more than hearing a good sound, the missing it because it takes 10 minutes to get everything up and running.
+Nothing sucks more than hearing a good sound, then missing it because it takes 10 minutes to get everything up and running.

 3. Build Quality